hrhirha/boot2root/writeup1.md

 ```
 This function calculates the fibonacci number at the index passed as argument.

-To get the index of the fibonacci number 55, we created fibo_seq.py, this script takes a number
-as argument and return its index at the fibonacci sequence.
+To get the index of the fibonacci number 55, we created `fibo_seq.py`, this script takes a number as argument and return its index at the fibonacci sequence.

-The index of 55 is '9'.
+After running the script with 55 as argument, we got the number `9`.

 5. phase_5

-This phase expects a string of 6 charachters
+This phase expects a string of 6 charachters.
 ```
 gdb-peda$ disas phase_5
     0x08048d3b <+15>:    call   0x8049018 <string_length>